-Senate Bill 1420 received broad support in both chambers, but has been sent to conference committee to work out amended language.
+Senate Bill 1420 received broad support in both chambers but has been sent to the conference committee to work out the amended language.
 By legalizing the use of laser scoping devices in specific circumstances, this legislation would expand hunting opportunities for the legally blind and those who have lost the use of their limbs, such as disabled veterans.
-SB 1420 is authored by state Senator Ralph Shortey (R-44) and state Representative John Bennett (R-2).
+SB 1420 is authored by state Senator Ralph Shortey (R-44) and State Representative John Bennett (R-2).

 Established in 1975, the Institute for Legislative Action (ILA) is the “lobbying” arm of the National Rifle Association of America.
 ILA is responsible for preserving the right of all law-abiding individuals in the legislative, political, and legal arenas, to purchase, possess and use firearms for legitimate purposes as guaranteed by the Second Amendment to the U.S. Constitution.
 Visit: www.nra.org